 - The numbers in front of the decimal point indicate the subject area (in this case 370).
 Look for this number first.

 - Next, look for the number after the decimal point (in this case 193).
-It’s easiest to do this digit by digit.
-In this example, look first for 370.1 then for 370.19 and so on.
+You should do this digit-by-digit, not as a whole number.

 - Now look for the letter(s) and number(s).
-Letters are usually the initial letter(s) of the author's name and are shelved alphabetically; the numbers are shelved in order.
+Letters are shelved alphabetically, numbers are shelved in order.
+Letters are usually the initial letter(s) of the author's name (in this case, Burbules).

 - Find the collection first, before looking for the number.

-- If you are having difficulty locating a book please contact a member of staff who will be glad to assist you.
+- Most importantly, if you are having difficulty locating a book, or have any other questions please just speak to a member of staff who will be happy to assist you.